Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/project/Inclined Two-Phase Flow/index.md

 Two-phase flow in an inclined pipe, i.e. not perfectly horizontal or vertical, has a number of important applications such as oil and gas pipelines, and helical coil steam generators.
 Despite this, there is limited study on the inclined two-phase flows.
 A large body of research exists on vertical two-phase flows, where the buoyancy force is parallel to the flow direction.
 Recent studies have systematically investigated horizontal two-phase flows, showing the effects of buoyancy acting perpendicular to the flow direction.
 Varying the angle of inclination can yield different body force effects from either vertical or horizontal, which can affect the void distribution, flow regime transitions, pressure drop, relative motion between gas and liquid phases.

-ART has established a separate effects test facility to study both the effects of inclination on two-phase flows, as well as the conventional inverted U steam generator.
+ART has established a separate effects test facility to study both the effects of inclination on two-phase flows, as well as the effects of curvature.
 A photo of the facility is shown in Figure 1.

 {{< figure src="Figure.jpg" title="A photo of the test facility" numbered="true" lightbox="true" >}}